 Breakdown scores for reliability and discrimination ability: reliability/sharpness diagrams and ROC curves

 Figure 5a-c show the reliability diagrams for the three forecasting systems, respectively, for VRT = 0.2, 10, and 50 mm/12h and the rainfall accumulation period ending at t+24 (i.e., day 1 forecast).
-Focused is given to small probabilities (between 1 and 10%).
-However, the reliability diagrams covering the full range of probabilities is shown in the figures’ inserts.
+Focus is given to small probabilities (between 1 and 10%).
+However, the reliability diagrams covering the full range of probabilities are shown as inserts.
 Figure 5d-f show the correspondent sharpness diagrams.
-Note that the extensive noise in the reliability diagram for VRT = 50 mm/12h (Figure 5c) for probabilities greater than 30% is due to the low number of occurrences of such extreme event with high probabilities (Figure 5f).
+Note that the extensive noise in the reliability diagram for VRT = 50 mm/12h (Figure 5c) for probabilities greater than 30% is due to the low number of occurrences (<100 per bin) of such extreme event with high probabilities (Figure 5f).
 For all VRTs, ENS (turquoise line) tends to significantly underestimate the frequency of events predicted with small probabilities.
 Forecasts tend to show probabilities that are half of those observed.
 When events are predicted with higher probabilities (see inserts), ENS tends instead to overpredict.
 Typically, events predicted with 80% or 90% of probability of occurrence are observed only 40% or 50% of the time.
 For VRT = 0.2 mm/12h, Single-WT ecPoint (grey line) shows the tendency to underestimate more than ENS the events with small probabilities (<7%).
 For the rest range of probabilities, the Single-WT ecPoint tends to overestimate the events’ frequencies but less than ENS.
 For the small probabilities of events exceeding VRT = 10 mm/12h, Single-WT ecPoint tends to underestimate less than ENS the events’ frequencies.
 Such underestimation gets amplified significantly for events with bigger probabilities.
 For example, events predicted with a 50% frequency are observed on average with a 75% frequency.
 Finally, Single-WT ecPoint significantly overpredicts events exceeding 50 mm/12h with small probabilities.
 On average, they are predicted with a frequency that it is observed only half of the times.
 Multiple-WT ecPoint (orange line) tends to underpredict slightly more than Single-WT ecPoint the events exceeding VRT = 0.2 mm/12h with small probabilities (<10%).
 For the rest of the range of probabilities, it still shows a tendency to underestimate the events’ frequencies, but it has the closest reliability diagram to the diagonal out of the three systems.
-For small probabilities of events exceeding VRT = 10 mm/12H (<5%), Multiple-WT ecPoint shows perfect reliability (the reliability diagram lies over the diagram’s diagonal).
-For bigger probabilities, it tends to underpredict the events’ frequencies, but far less than the Single-WT ecPoint.
-Multiple-WT ecPoint shows again perfect reliability for events exceeding VRT = 50 mm/12h with small probabilities (<5%).
+For small probabilities of events exceeding VRT = 10 mm/12H (<5%), Multiple-WT ecPoint shows near perfect reliability (the reliability diagram lies over the diagram’s diagonal).
+For bigger probabilities, it tends to underpredict the event frequencies, but far less than the Single-WT ecPoint.
+Multiple-WT ecPoint shows again near perfect reliability for events exceeding VRT = 50 mm/12h with small probabilities (<5%).